edgio-docs/edgio-docs/guides/logs.md

 ### xmr

-Request header {{ HEADER_PREFIX }}matched-routes, logs all routes matched and is required to order the routes table in caching metrics
+Request header {{ HEADER_PREFIX }}-matched-routes, logs all routes matched and is required to order the routes table in caching metrics

 ### rfr